Dawn (Swedish band)

-Dawn is a Swedish extreme metal band from Linköping, formed by Frederik Söderberg in 1990; while they disbanded for nearly a decade, they have reconvened and are active today.
+Dawn is a Swedish extreme metal band from Linköping, formed by Frederik Söderberg in 1990.
+After disbanding for nearly a decade, they reconvened and are active today.
 The band has released eight recordings, including two full-length albums.
-The next album, 'The Fourfold Furnace', was announced as early as 2003, and finally scheduled to be issued in 2008, but it actually never came out.
+The album The Fourfold Furnace was announced in early as 2003 and scheduled for release in 2008, but it never came out.